 Processing of foods, exposure to heat, milling of grains and prolonged storage also destroys or depletes amount of B vitamins present in food item.

-B-complex is combination of 8 water soluble vitamins.
-The deficiency of these vitamins in body is responsible for slower metabolism, poor skin health, affected RBCs formation and other health risks.
+B-complex is a combination of 8 water soluble vitamins.
+The deficiency of these vitamins in the body is responsible for slower metabolism, poor skin health, affected RBCs formation and other health risks.
 Researchers have found, B-complex is also beneficial in treating the symptoms of stress and anxiety.
 They also show beneficial effect in dermatitis, general tiredness and lethargy.
-Lack of these vitamins causes poor health of skin and hair.
+Lack of these vitamins causes poor health of the skin and hair.
 Vitamin B is easily destroyed by cooking and processing.
-These are not stored in body.
+These are not stored in the body.
 One should take balance diet to prevent deficiency of these vitamins.